DevExpress-Examples/winforms-charts-export-chart-to-xls/Readme.md

 * Add two [SimpleButtons](xref:DevExpress.XtraEditors.SimpleButton) to the form.
 Set the first button [Text](xref:DevExpress.XtraEditors.SimpleButton.Text) property to _Export to File_ and the second one - _Export to Stream_.

 * The Chart Control uses the [DevExpress Printing Library](xref:2079) to export a chart.
-To use this library, add references to the following assemblies to the project: _DevExpress.XtraPrinting.<:xx.x:>_, _DevExpress.Printing.v<:xx.x:>.Core_.
+To use this library, add references to the following assemblies to the project: _DevExpress.XtraPrinting.19.2, _DevExpress.Printing.v19.2.Core_.

 * Handle the first button's [Click](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.control.click?view=net-5.0) event and use the [ChartControl.IsPrintingAvailable](xref:DevExpress.XtraCharts.ChartControl.IsPrintingAvailable) property to check whether the chart can be exported.
 Call the [ChartControl.ExportToXls(System.String)](xref:DevExpress.XtraCharts.ChartControl.ExportToXls(System.String)) method to export the chart to a file.
 Pass the path to this file as a parameter to this method.